Stormwind99/SaplingsToSticks/README.md

 ## Notes

 * To debug:
-   * ```cp build/resources/main/mcmod.info src/resources/mcmod.info``` beforehand since debugger does not run build with gradle string replacement.
-Then ```git checkout src/resources/mcmod.info``` afterward to revert back to generated mcmod.info template.
+   * ```cp build/resources/main/META-INF/mods.toml src/main/resources/META-INF/mods.toml``` beforehand since debugger does not run build with gradle string replacement.
+Then ```git checkout src/main/resources/META-INF/mods.toml``` afterward to revert back to generated mcmod.info template.
-   * Also comment out Gradle string replacements in Reference,java and uncomment the explicit string constants below it (since debug won't do the Gradle string replacement)
+   * Also comment out Gradle string replacements in Reference.java and uncomment the explicit string constants below it (since debug won't do the Gradle string replacement)